ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 Many formal verification frameworks use Hoare-style specifications for proving semantic correctness of functions.
 It is also possible to add Hoare-style properties (as assertions) directly to contract code by using the `require` and `assert` statements in Solidity.

-`require` statements express a precondition or invariant, while `assert` captures a postcondition.
+`require` statements express a precondition or invariant and are often used to validate user inputs, while `assert` captures a postcondition necessary for safety.
 For instance, proper access control for functions (an example of a safety property) can be achieved using `require` as a precondition check on the identity of the calling account.
 Similarly, an invariant on permissible values of state variables in a contract (e.g., total number of tokens in circulation) can be protected from violation by using `assert` to confirm the contract's state after function execution.

 ### Trace-level properties {#trace-level-properties}